LeoSerena/MasterMLProject2/README.md

 ```
 $ python run.py
 ```
-This will run the training of the two models as well as merging the predictions, returning a csv named 'result.csv'.
+This will run the training of the two models as well as merging the predictions, returning a csv named *result.csv*.

 #### Memory errors
-If -memory errors- occur, instead of running the two models with one command from the run.py file, please follow the next instructions:
+If memory errors occur, instead of running the two models with one command from the run.py file, please follow the next instructions:

-First of all, make sure to have the same configuration up to the point of running python run.py
+First of all, make sure to have the same configuration up to the point of running ($ python run.py).

 Then, perform:
 ```